Kayaking Carawine Gorge, Western Australia

 Contact Emily at Oz Inflatable Kayaks on

 or go here for your very own personalised recommendation.

 …and remember to quote this Coupon Code for a 5% discount!

 Any errors or omissions are mine alone.

 NOTE: We purchased the Cruising In Comfort package at retail price.
 This article does contain affiliate links.
-(That said, our articles are always honest and authentic – we tell it how it is).
+(That said, our reviews are always honest and authentic – we tell it how it is).